benbalter/jekyll-auth/readme.md

 Next, `cd` into your project's directory and run `bundle install`.

-Finally, run "jekyll-auth new" which will run you through everything you need to set up your site with Jekyll Auth.
+Finally, run `jekyll-auth new` which will run you through everything you need to set up your site with Jekyll Auth.

 ## Running locally